gmlscripts/scripts/Computation/Real_Numbers/is_power.md

 ========

-Returns true if a given value is a power of the a given base, false if it is not, and undefined if it cannot be determined.
+Returns true if a given value is a power of the a given base, or false if it is not (or if it cannot be determined).

 script: is_power.gml